 Believing in the principle of Karma, or Khom in the Khmer language (“You reap what you sow”), Sakmut gladly invests in underprivileged communities.
 They provide job opportunities that would otherwise be hard to obtain.

 There is a sponsorship program for people from remote villages.
-The provided formal education leads to permanent employment in Sakmut Hotel & Spa or acts as transition assistance for future jobs.
+The secured formal education leads to permanent employment in Sakmut Hotel & Spa or acts as transition assistance for future jobs.

-There are more amazing Cambodian initiatives that prove extremely important in the time of the pandemic.
+There are more amazing Cambodian initiatives that proved extremely important in the time of the pandemic.
 Check them out!